 Seat don’t scrimp and save when it comes to the long list of safety technology on the Ibiza and are ahead on their rivals on this so it’s no wonder then that it scored the full five stars in the Euro NCAP tests.

-Adaptive cruise control, new front and rear parking sensors, front assist, electronic stability control plus a multi-collision braking system are just some of the features on this new model.
+Adaptive cruise control, new front and rear parking sensors, front assist, electronic stability control plus a multi-collision braking system are just some of the features on this model.

 It also has a tyre pressure monitoring system, ISOFIX points, airbags with FR trim adding a tiredness recognition system and Xcellence trim has a coming and leaving home headlight function.